We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 No Waitlist psychoeducational assessments in Cambridge

-While most autistic individuals face challenges with social communication and daily living skills, many demonstrate remarkable abilities from a young age.
-Some may even be recognized as a child prodigy, exhibiting talents such as a photographic memory, advanced mathematical skills, or exceptional creativity.
+While most autistic individuals face challenges with social communication and daily living skills, many demonstrate extraordinary abilities from a young age.

 Understanding Autism and Genius